xorq-labs/snowflake-keypair-helper/README.md

 ### as a user, generate a new keypair and password
 ```
-generate-envrc my-user
+generate-keypair my-user
 ```
-the keypair is serialized to disk as a .env file. after this, you can share the public key with your snowflake user admin to assign to your user
+the keypair is serialized to disk in a file named my-user. after this, you can share the public key with your snowflake user admin to assign to your user

 ### as a user admin, assign a public key
 ```